moose-in-australia/aws-aiml-resource-collection/README.md

 \[Video, 03/21\] [**Amazon Translate | Deep Dive Video Series**](https://www.youtube.com/playlist?list=PLhr1KZpdzukePPoSt1BZUNYQ6r5BdNm-1)
 A collection of videos covering the functionality of Amazon Translate and several solutions addressing specific use cases.

+---
+## Sustainability

+\[Blog, 02/22\] **Optimize AI/ML workloads for sustainability ([Part 1](https://aws.amazon.com/blogs/architecture/optimize-ai-ml-workloads-for-sustainability-part-1-identify-business-goals-validate-ml-use-and-process-data/)) ([Part 2](https://aws.amazon.com/blogs/architecture/optimize-ai-ml-workloads-for-sustainability-part-2-model-development/))**
+In this series of three blog posts, we’ll provide guidance from the Sustainability Pillar of the AWS Well-Architected Framework to reduce the carbon footprint of your AI/ML workloads.